acecconi65/AI-REDGIO5.0-E2C-OS-Smart-Data-Enabler/uc4-robotic_arm_telemetry-large_data/README.md

 Let's examine each analytic in detail.

-**1. Overall measures in time range (time series):** this analytic visualizes all the measures included in the given time range.
+**1. Overall measures in time range (time series):** this analytic visualizes all the measures included in the given time range.<br>
-In the following view, it is highlighted the event occurred at 18:12:16 in which the robotic arm position has risen 90 degrees relative to the x-axis:
+In the following view, it is highlighted the event occurred at 18:12:16 in which the robotic arm position has risen 90 degrees relative to the x-axis:<br>
 <img width="1856" height="823" alt="Grafana-UC4-1" src="https://github.com/user-attachments/assets/67463fbc-e691-44ed-93dd-b03b96c571f6" />

 InfluxDB query underlying the analytic: